 Health Conditions Related to Genetic Changes

-Almost all PSEN1 gene mutations change single building blocks of DNA (nucleotides) in a particular segment of the PSEN1 gene.
-These mutations result in the production of an abnormal presenilin 1 protein.
+Almost all PSEN1 gene variants change single building blocks of DNA (nucleotides) in a particular segment of the PSEN1 gene.
+These variants result in the production of an abnormal presenilin 1 protein.
 Defective presenilin 1 interferes with the function of the γ-secretase complex, which alters the processing of APP and leads to the overproduction of a longer, toxic version of amyloid-β peptide.
 Copies of this protein fragment stick together and build up in the brain, forming clumps called amyloid plaques that are a characteristic feature of Alzheimer disease.
 A buildup of toxic amyloid-β peptide and the formation of amyloid plaques likely lead to the death of neurons and the progressive signs and symptoms of this disorder.More About This Health Condition

-The identified mutation deletes a single DNA building block (nucleotide) from the PSEN1 gene, written as 725delC.
+The identified variant deletes a single DNA building block (nucleotide) from the PSEN1 gene, written as 725delC.
 This genetic change reduces the amount of functional presenilin 1 produced in cells, so less of this protein is available to act as part of the γ-secretase complex.
 The resulting shortage of normal γ-secretase impairs cell signaling pathways, including Notch signaling.
 Although little is known about the mechanism, studies suggest that abnormal Notch signaling may promote the development of recurrent nodules in hair follicles and trigger inflammation in the skin.

 Familial dilated cardiomyopathy